PriyanshuValiya/vercel/README.md

-How to start
 # Vercel Clone Project

 This repository contains a monorepo implementation of a Vercel-like deployment platform.
 It is designed to manage, deploy, and serve web projects using a microservices architecture.
 The project leverages Docker, TypeScript, Next.js, and various utility services for scalable and efficient deployment workflows.

 ## Project Structure

-- **runner-service/**: Handles command execution, port management, Nginx routing, Redis caching, and Supabase integration for deployment automation.
+- **runner-service**: Handles command execution, port management, Nginx routing, Redis caching, and Supabase integration for deployment automation.
-- **server/**: Provides API endpoints for project management, proxying, and integration with Redis and Supabase.
+- **server**: Provides API endpoints for project management, proxying, and integration with Redis and Supabase.
-- **upload-service/**: Manages file uploads and S3 storage integration.
+- **upload-service**: Manages file uploads and S3 storage integration.
-- **www/**: The frontend application built with Next.js, including authentication, dashboard, deployment client, and UI components.
+- **www**: The frontend application built with Next.js, including authentication, dashboard, deployment client, and UI components.

 ## Features
 - Microservices architecture for scalability